OpenLake/Leaderboard-Pro/README.md

 ## 📝 Setup instructions
 - Install `pnpm`, `python3.7` and `Make` in your system
-- Replace database credentials in settings.py with yours database
+- Replace database credentials in settings.py with yours database credentials
 - Run the following commands in the same order:
     ```
     make install